VlasovAlexey/Minotaur/README.md

 # Minotaur
 Firstly the latest version online [Minotaur](https://vlasovalexey.github.io/Minotaur/HTML_SRC/)

-Minotaur is a Java and HTML5 a hardware and software system.
-It allows for measurement of tensioned lines, which are often used as reference – for example, for cave diving survey, or archeological survey.
-For remote underwater caves exploration, speed of survey is essential.
-Using traditional slates and compass is a very time consuming method.
-Necessity to lay straight lines, and avoid placements sometimes force to spend a lot of time for laying exploration line.

-With The Minotaur, all needed is to simply dive through the cave, gently pushing the device on the line.
-Due to constant measurement mode, survey is made regardless of placements or complicated line positioning.
-This survey is a very fast and precise measurement method, it will be difficult to use in tight environments, restricted caves.
-For the the highest accuracy level a permanent reference grid measurement is always the best option.
+Minotaur is a JavaScript and HTML5 a software that allows you to use your phone's sensors to build underwater cave routes.
+Using sensor data and AI, you can get an amazing accuracy of 2-3%.
+On closed routes using diver propulsion vehicle(DPV) the accuracy reaches 1%.

+Install Minotaur on your phone.
+Place your phone in any box with blutooth access buttons.
+Using a simple compass calibration procedure and navigation rules you can now record underwater cave routes!
+The constant measurement mode allows you to take pictures regardless of location or difficult line positioning.
+This method of surveying is very fast, it is difficult to use in cramped, confined caves.
+It is necessary to move using a DPV scooter for the best mapping results.

 # Features
 - Rapid cave survey